 About:

-Several cosmos cultivars are derived from garden cosmos, ranging from bi-colored varieties to ones with double or semi-double flowers.
+Several cultivars are derived from garden cosmos, ranging from bi-colored varieties to ones with double or semi-double flowers.
 These cosmos flowers will benefit from fertilizing throughout the growing season.

 3. Yellow Cosmos (Cosmos sulphureus)